Azure-Samples/app-service-msi-keyvault-dotnet/README.md

 ```

 ### Run the application on your local development machine
-To run the sample, this solution requires a Key Vault Url is stored in an environment variable on the machine , and [register an application with the Microsoft identity platform],
+To run the sample, this solution requires that a Key Vault URL is stored in an environment variable on the machine , and [register an application with the Microsoft identity platform],
 then grant the access policy by [Step 1: Set access policy].

-Linux
+### Linux

 ```bash
 export KEY_VAULT_URI="<YourKeyVaultUrl>"
 ```

-Windows
+### Windows

 ```cmd
 setx KEY_VAULT_URI "<YourKeyVaultUrl>"